evanhazey/evanhazenunez/README.md

 Links to my [CV](CV.md), [Posters](posters.md), [Publications](publications.md)

 I am a Physics student with a deep love for astronomy at [California State Polytechnic University, Pomona](https://www.cpp.edu/~sci/physics-astronomy/) currently applying for graduate school in Astronomy/Astrophysics.
 I am biracial (African-American and Mexican), grew up in Southern California (Carson, CA then Torrance, CA), and am very family-oriented.
-My goal in life is to learn as much about the universe as I can while sharing that knowledge and bringing up everyone I come into contact with.
-Only good vibes here.
+My main goals in life is to learn as much about the universe as I can, share that knowledge with others, and to do right by those I come into contact with.
+Progress and good vibes.

 I have researched the following topics
 - Stellar Population Synthesis Models, Stellar Evolution, Massive Stars (Modeling Project that used UV, Visible and IR Data)